imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 Calling **fiji-<platform> --updater** calls a command-line version of the Fiji Updater; this is useful in headless setups.

 Any script or macro can now live in any menu, by putting it into Fiji.app/plugins/Scripts/.
-For example, if you want to have a macro in {% include bc content='File | Import'%}, you might save it to Fiji.app/plugins/Scripts/File/Import/.
+For example, if you want to have a macro in {% include bc path='File | Import'%}, you might save it to Fiji.app/plugins/Scripts/File/Import/.

 As always, Fiji was synchronized frequently with ImageJ, and a few bug fixes were contributed to ImageJ through Fiji.
 Thanks to {% include person content='Rasband' %}.